srhnsn/securefilearchiver/README.md

     A secure file archiver.

     Flags:
       --help               Show help (also see --help-long and --help-man).
       -v, --verbose        Verbose output.
       --noindexenc         Do not encrypt index file.
       --noindexzip         Do not compress index file.
-      --pass=PASS    Pass phrase argument that is passed as-is to OpenSSL's -pass.
+      --password=PASSWORD  Password to use for encryption and decryption.

     Commands:
       help [<command>...]